Doctor of Philosophy in Craniofacial Biology

 All new students seeking a PhD degree must meet with the Craniofacial Biology program director at the beginning of their studies.
 This meeting functions to advise and guide new students through their first semester.

 Guidance (Qualifying Exam) Committee

-During the first year of study each PhD student should, with the consultation of their primary mentor and the graduate program director, select a guidance committee.
-The guidance committee must include five tenured or tenure track faculty members who will be of assistance in the student’s education.
-The student’s mentor will most likely serve as chair of the guidance committee, which will monitor the student’s progress, recommend readings or additional training, and determine when the student is ready for the qualifying examination.
+During the first year of study, each PhD student should select a guidance committee after consulting their primary mentor and the graduate program director.
+The guidance committee must include five tenured or tenure track faculty members who will assist students in their education.
+The student’s mentor will most likely serve as chair of the guidance committee, which will monitor the student’s progress, recommend readings or additional training and determine when the student is ready for the qualifying examination.

 As soon as students have satisfactorily completed the core courses and selected the PhD guidance committee, a screening meeting with their guidance committee is arranged.
 The screening procedure may consist of an oral examination in which the student outlines his research progress and is examined on academic development.
 The committee may recommend that the student take specific additional courses and complete readings in certain areas to remedy deficiencies.

 A total of 60 units are required for the Ph.D.
 Eight didactic courses at the graduate level are required.
 The core-required courses are:

 - CBY 574 – Statistical Methods in Bioexperimentation